vaish-8468/Youtube-API/README.md

 `/Get/title` Returns list of videos with partially or completely match the given title query parameter, paginated with 10 items per page.
 ```
-localhost:9090/search?page=1&title=DBMS
+localhost:9090/search?page=1&query=DBMS
 ```

 ### Database
 This server uses MongoDB.
-To handle search(title) queries, we have 2 text indexes (compound index) on title and description fields.
+To handle search(query) queries, we have 2 text indexes (compound index) on title and description fields.

 ### Usage
 Clone the repository using :